Gurupunvaanii

 • Go to Sakala Services Portal.

-• Choose the Khata Transfer or Registration service after registering.
+• Choose the Khata transfer or registration service after registering.

 • Upload the necessary files: Deed of sale, Certificate of encumbrance, Receipts for taxes paid, Certificate of conversion, Approval of the building plan (if available), Pay the relevant fee.